 The Pinacoteca do Estado is a beautifully restored museum displaying works of some of the best Brazilian artists from the 19th and 20th centuries.
 During the museum’s 1997 renovation, the roof and much of the interior were replaced with glass latticework and open spaces connected by catwalks.
 It’s open daily from 10 a.m. to 6 p.m. and closed on Monday.
 Admission is R$6 (US$1.91) and free on Saturday.

-Experience São Paulo’s energetic nightlife with a visit to the Vila Madalena neighborhood, where the main streets are offer bustling clubs with live music.
-If you’re into samba (or simply curious about it), pop into Salve Simpatia, an energetic Rio-style club, and watch the crowd from the balcony.
+Experience São Paulo’s vibrant nightlife with a visit to the Vila Madalena neighborhood, where the main streets are bustling and full of clubs with live music.
+If you’re into samba (or simply curious about it), then pop into Salve Simpatia, an energetic Rio-style club, and watch the crowd from the balcony.

 With more than 50 shopping malls and plazas, numerous artisan fairs and art galleries, São Paulo is a shopper’s paradise.
 Boutiques in Centro Atacadista, Rua Oscar Freire and Bela Cintra sell haute couture.
-If you’re looking for something less pricy, a Sunday arts and crafts fair offers everything from vintage records to hand-beaded flip-flops.
+If you’re looking for something less pricy, a Sunday arts and crafts fair in the city center offers everything from vintage records to hand-beaded flip-flops.

 Where to eat